FM (No Static at All): Background and recording

-Donald Fagen told American Songwriter in 2013 that the process of writing and recording the song was straightforward.
-He and Becker were in California finishing up Aja when the call came.
+Donald Fagen told American Songwriter in 2013 that he and Becker were in California finishing up Aja when they were called to develop a song for a film soundtrack.
 "There was a film called FM and we were asked to do the title song," Fagen recalled.
-They were told the only requirement was that the song had to be about FM radio; it took a day or two to write.
+They were told the only requirement was that the song had to be about FM radio.

-The duo had not written music for a film since You've Got to Walk It Like You Talk It or You'll Lose That Beat in 1971, but they knew what producers wanted.
+The duo had not written music for a film since You've Got to Walk It Like You Talk It or You'll Lose That Beat in 1971, but approached the song with some preconceived ideas.
 "We wrote a song that would sound good with a big production, and an overdub of strings that would sound good coming out of movie-theater speakers," Fagen says in Reelin' in the Years, Brian Sweet's 2007 history of the band.
-It would be the band's first use of strings in a song since the short "Through with Buzz", on 1974's Pretzel Logic, and the second time in their career overall.
+It was the band's second use of strings in a song, the first being the short "Through with Buzz" on 1974's Pretzel Logic.

-When they went to the studio, they were able to record "FM" as quickly as they had written it.
-It was built up from a click track.
-Fagen played piano, and Becker handled all the bass and guitar work, including the solo on the song's outro.
-This was the only time on a Steely Dan song where the two performed most of the instrumental work.
-It was primarily recorded at Capitol Studios, with additional work being done at the Armand Steiner Soundlab, Studio 55 and The Village Recorder.
+When the band entered the studio, they recorded "FM" over the course of a couple days.
+The two built the song from a click track, with Fagen playing piano, and Becker handling all the bass and guitar work, including the solo on the song's outro.
+"FM" was primarily recorded at Capitol Studios, with additional work being done at the Armand Steiner Soundlab, Studio 55 and The Village Recorder.

-They were accompanied by musicians who had played with the band on their Aja sessions.
-Jeff Porcaro, who had then also recently helped form Toto, plays the drums.
-Jazz musician Pete Christlieb, who also features on the band's previous single, "Deacon Blues", plays the tenor saxophone solo.
+Becker and Fagen were accompanied by musicians who had played with the band on their Aja sessions.
+Jeff Porcaro, who had then recently helped form Toto, played the drums.
+Jazz musician Pete Christlieb, who also featured on the band's previous single, "Deacon Blues", supplied the tenor saxophone solo.
 Timothy B. Schmit, who had recently left Poco, was joined by his new bandmates in the Eagles, Glenn Frey and Don Henley, in singing backing vocals.
 "Johnny Mandel came in and did the string chart," Fagen recalled to American Songwriter.
 "It was fun to meet [him]."
 Roger Nichols, who had been the engineer for the Aja sessions, did the same for "FM", with help from Al Schmitt.